-In the shower area we have tiles on the walls (bathroom tiles can be found here), in the rest of the room we have painted the walls.
+In the shower area, we have tiles on the walls.
+In the rest of the room, we have painted the walls.

 Underneath the paint and tiles, we used Litex which are membrane panels specifically designed for bathrooms and wet rooms and ideal to build watertight bathrooms.

 So what do you think of this bathroom?